Skip shipping - tell your favorite store to stock our stuff by clicking here. Easy ordering through our distributor Fortune Fish & Gourmet!

 November 05, 2024

 IS IT PARANTHA OR PARATHA?
-Growing up with a Punjabi twang on my tongue, I've always said the word for Indian stuffed flatbread with a severely rolled 'r' and an 'n'.
+Growing up with a Punjabi twang on my tongue, I've always said the word for Indian stuffed flatbread with a severely rolled 'r' followed by an 'n'.
 So when it came time to write the word in a recipe and in my books, I did what I always tend to do when struggling with an Indian food question.
 I asked my extended family on our extensive 'Whatsapp' group.
 The answer was unanimous.
 Keep the 'n'.
 What a relief to know that I wasn't completely off base.
 Know that our stuffed Indian flatbread is also known as 'paratha' without the 'n'.
 No matter how you pronounce it - no matter how you write it - just be sure to make it.
 These stuffed flatbreads are a bit of a process, but once you get the hang of it, you'll wonder where they were all your life.
 While I know a parantha can be beautifully gourmet - for me, it always symbolizes leftovers.
-It's what I craved whenever we would visit my babaji & dadi (grandparents) in Bhikhi, our village in the heart of Punjab, about a five-hour mixed mostly highway and some dirt-road drive southwest of Chandigarh past Patiala.
-It's where my father grew up and where I spent my life visiting and eating.
+It's what I craved whenever we would visit my babajidadi (grandparents) in Bhikhi, our village in the heart of Punjab, about a five-hour mixed mostly highway and some dirt-road drive southwest of Chandigarh past Patiala.
+It's where my father grew up and where I spent my life visiting, eating, and learning how to cook.

-We slept in the inner room with the wooden door, low archway, and resident mouse (more on that later) that led right into the kitchen, purposely constructed of stone to remain the coolest spot in the haweli.
-It's where all the clanking came from in the morning just after the 4 a.m. call to prayers from the dueling mosque and gurdwaras surrounding our mostly Hindu village.
-As Chota prepared chai we bratty kids whined and begged for paranthas.
+We slept in the inner room with the wooden door, low archway, and resident mouse (more on that later) that led right into the kitchen, purposely constructed of stone to remain the coolest spot in the sprawling haweli.
+It's where all the clanking came from in the morning just after the 4 a.m. call to prayers from the dueling mosque and gurdwara surrounding our mostly Hindu village.
+As Chota prepared the morning chai, we bratty kids whined and begged for paranthas.
 As soon as dadi was settled on her manji with a cup of steaming tea and buttery toast, we got our wish.
 It was typically any dough left over from making roti the night before and leftover dry sabzi.
 Most mornings we'd have cooked Aloo Gobi that was mashed and added to our dough ball, expertly rolled out, and then cooked on the tava with ghee.
 The only time we would get specific paranthas with spiced potato or grated daikon fillings would be a pre-designated day.
-What a treat and what preperation!
-The stack of stuffed paranthas would be served with salted yellow butter and white butter made from water buffalo milk, spicy achaar, and a bowl of yogurt with granules of sugar sprinkled on top.
+What a treat and what preparation!
+The stack of stuffed paranthas would be served with salted yellow butter as well as white butter made from water buffalo milk, spicy achaar, and a bowl of yogurt with large, perfectly square granules of sugar sprinkled on top.
 It's the only time I considered eating sugary yogurt - with a spicy parantha.
 To this day, it's one of my favorite food combinations, with the taste forever locked in my mind and on my tongue.

 The recipe I share below is my best Punjabi combination for a spiced potato filling.
 The process took a few tries.
 I started by cooking the potatoes and then mashing them by hand and then a fork for the larger chunks.
 It still left chunks that broke through the rolled dough - which is fine, but I wanted something a touch smoother.
-The most efficient was grating the cooked potato against the large holes of a box grater - you'll get even better results if the potato is still warm.
+The most efficient method was by grating the cooked potato against the large holes of a box grater - you'll get even better results if the potato is still warm.
 I also experimented with different fillings.
 First, with this one from my samosas.
 It was just okay - but, that's never good enough for me.
 And, then with a chunkier potato filling with more chaat masala.
 Again, it was just okay.
 Of course, I then had to call my sis-in-law Alka in Delhi.
 I'm sure my calls are exhausting to her by now.
-For the life of me, I could not place the taste that I know goes perfectly in these paranthas and it certainly was not in the recipes I researched - my biggest issue with Indian recipes out there.
+For the life of me, I could not place the taste that I know goes perfectly in these paranthas and it certainly was not in the recipes I researched - my biggest issue with Indian recipes out there - they don't seem to lock in the flavors that are stuck in my brain.
 As soon as she said it - it made sense - ground Anardana or dried pomegranate seeds.
 (Anar is the word for pomegranate and dana is seed).
 Used in our chana masala, they add tartness.
 It is important to grind them well so that you don't bite into the hard seeds, though a larger piece here or there is perfectly fine and delicious.
 I also added dried fenugreek leaves, which are a must in our Punjabi household.
-Remember, because the potato is bland, the filling has to be a touch saltier and a touch more flavorful.
+Remember, because the potato is bland, the filling has to be a touch saltier and more flavorful.
 The best compliment was from my younger daughter home from college over the Diwali weekend, 'Mom, these are so good.
 I really don't know why you don't make them more often.'
 Um, mic drop. xoxo Anupy.

 3 cups chapati flour